ibm-cloud-docs/pattern-network-vrf-only/networking-design.md

 Global Server Load Balancing (GSLB) is a technique for distributing internet traffic across geographically dispersed servers.
 It aims to optimize user experience and application performance by directing users to the nearest or most appropriate server based on various factors like latency, server load, and user location and is a valuable component of a disaster recovery strategy.

-If Global Server Load Balancing (GSLB) is required, IBM Cloud offers a Global load balancer service through Cloud Internet Services (CIS) which routes traffic to servers across multiple geographic locations to ensure application availability.
+If Global Server Load Balancing (GSLB) is required, IBM Cloud offers a Global load balancer service through {{site.data.keyword.cis_full_notm}} which routes traffic to servers across multiple geographic locations to ensure application availability.

 Other third-party connectivity providers such as Akamai, network appliances from vendors like F5 and Citrix, as well as Domain Name Service can also be leveraged to meet the requirement for GSLB.